p0l1t1c1an/HomeServer/README.md

 # HomeServer
-A repo to document my FreeBSD server and how to config and utilize these software running on it.
+A repo to document my homeserver and how to config and utilize these software running on it.

 ### How Documention is Handled